OElAshry/rp_dem_repo/README.md

 3. 600 - represents 600 RPM
 4. r6 - represents radius value used in conjunction with r0 (BINARY EXCLUSIVE)

-The Python script used to generate and submit the simulation script has also been included within the Inputs folder.
+The Python script used to analyse the raw data have been uploaded to the Codes directory.